dofusdude/dodugo/docs/MountsApi.md

 func main() {
     language := "language_example" // string | a valid language code
     game := "dofus2" // string |
-    filterFamilyName := "filterFamilyName_example" // string | only results with the translated family name (optional) pageSize := int32(56) // int32 | size of the results from the list. -1 disables pagination and gets all in one response. (optional) pageNumber := int32(56) // int32 | page number based on the current page[size].
+    filterFamilyName := "Dragoturkey" // string | only results with the translated family name (optional) pageSize := int32(10) // int32 | size of the results from the list. -1 disables pagination and gets all in one response. (optional) pageNumber := int32(1) // int32 | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)